XAITraffic/XTraffic/README.md

 # XTraffic: A Dataset Where Traffic Meets Incidents with Explainability and More

 ## Authors
-Xiaochuan Gou$*, Ziyue Li$*, Tian Lan$, Junpeng Lin, Zhishuai Li, Bingyu Zhao, Chen Zhang, Di Wang, Xiangliang Zhang
+Xiaochuan Gou\*, Ziyue Li\*, Tian Lan, Junpeng Lin, Zhishuai Li, Bingyu Zhao, Chen Zhang, Di Wang, Xiangliang Zhang

 *The authors contributed equally to this work.